Chart Color Schemes

 The level of residential development activity in Albury - East was found to be higher than 90% of real estate markets across the country

-New building activity consists predominantly of detached dwellings (95%) and a smaller proportion of townhouses or apartments (5%).
-This preserves the area's low-density nature, attracting space-seeking buyers.
-Albury - East has approximately 105 people per dwelling approval, indicating an expanding market.
-Looking ahead, the location is expected to grow by around 11,348 residents by 2041.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.
+By 2041, Albury - East's population is projected to grow by 11,348 residents.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development